archehr-qa/archehr-qa.github.io/index.md

 ## System Submission

 Submissions of system responses will be made through Codabench[^codabench].
+Each team may make up to three successful submissions to Codabench in total.
 The registrations on Codabench and the instructions to submit responses will be available soon.